The Molecular Editor allows you to view and edit molecules using Avogadro 2 libraries.

 The Measure tab can be used to measure distances and angles in the molecule.
 To make the measurement use the instructions shown on the tab.

-The shows you the isotopes of the elements.
+The Isotope Table shows you the isotopes of the elements.

 There are different kinds of isotopes, some are stable, some are not.
 The unstable isotopes can decay as alpha-rays are two different beta-rays.
 These differences are encoded by using different colors.

-The dialog allows you to plot some information about elements.
+The Plot Data dialog allows you to plot some information about elements.
 The X-axis represents a range of elements (from one number to a higher number).
-You set this range using the First Element and Last Element fields on the dialog.
-Click the swap button between the axis panes to swap X and Y axes.
+You set this range using the First element: and Last element: fields on the dialog.
+Click the button between the axis panes to swap X and Y axes.

-The Perform Calculation is the Kalzium calculator.
+The is the Kalzium calculator.
 This calculator contains a variety of calculators for different tasks performing different calculations.

 - Molecular mass calculator